What is The Pituitary Gland in the Human Body

 Disorders of the Pituitary Gland

-Various body hormones are responsible for a number of vital processes in the body, like maintenance of homeostasis, growth, reproduction and so on.
-Major diseases of the pituitary gland are characterized by either hyersecretion (overproduction) or hyposecretion (underproduction) of hormones which result from a number of underlying factors including tumour development and impaired blood supply to the gland.
+Various pituitary hormones are responsible for a number of vital processes in the body, like maintenance of homeostasis, growth, metabolism, sexuality, reproduction, mood, behavior and so on.
+Major diseases of the pituitary gland are characterized by either hypersecretion (overproduction) or hypo-secretion (underproduction) of hormones.
+It may result from a number of underlying factors including tumor development and impaired blood supply to the gland.
 Some of the major disorders of pituitary gland are listed here along with their relation to specific hormones.